 Together, we can continue the vision.
 Together, we can make sure our next generation of campers and guests has a best day ever at camp!
-Thank you!

 In 1922, Koronis Ministries in Paynesville started as a camp where people of faith could come together to experience Christ and enjoy creation.
 There were initially just two buildings—a 1,500-seat gathering space, or “tabernacle,” and a dormitory.
 Over the past nine decades, the camp has expanded and thousands of men, women, and children have dedicated their lives to Christ in the historic building.
 Now, it’s time to erect a new tabernacle that will honor and build upon the camp’s rich history—and that will prepare it to create thousands more disciples in the decades to come.